ewaldmire/ascender/docs/docsite/rst/administration/clustering.rst

 Instance Services and Failure Behavior
 ----------------------------------------

-Each climber instance is made up of several different services working collaboratively:
+Each ascender instance is made up of several different services working collaboratively:

-- HTTP Services - This includes the climber application itself as well as external web services.
+- HTTP Services - This includes the ascender application itself as well as external web services.

 - Callback Receiver - Receives job events from running Ansible jobs.